Home » Ingredients » Beef

 3. Add the onion soup mix.

 4. Now, gently use your hands or a fork to mix everything together.
-You want a nicely homogenized mix, without compressing or compacting it.
+You want a nicely homogenized mixture without compressing or compacting it.
 Mix just until everything comes together.

 Meatloaf Mix in a metal loaf pan